 Under the current structure of the Cap-and-Invest program, Ecology is required to freely allocate no-cost allowances to each EITE according to a reduction schedule equivalent to 100% of the EITE's baseline emissions in the first compliance period (2023-2026), 97% of baseline emissions in the second compliance period (2027-2030), and 94% of baseline emissions in the third compliance period (2031-2034).
 There were approximately 9.2 million allowances (~15% of the overall cap) allocated to EITEs for 2023.
-Some EITEs use a mass-based baseline, while most use a carbon-intensity baseline; both baseline methods use averages of emissions from years 2015-2019.11 Left undetermined by the CCA are the appropriate levels of no-cost allowances to be allocated to EITEs in compliance period (94% of baseline) are the default to continue through 2050 absent legislative and subsequent regulatory action to establish revised allocation levels.12
+Some EITEs use a mass-based baseline, while most use a carbon-intensity baseline; both baseline methods use averages of emissions from years 2015-2019.
+Left undetermined by the CCA are the appropriate levels of no-cost allowances to be allocated to EITEs in compliance periods post-2034.
+Ecology has interpreted this to mean that allocation levels from the third compliance period (94% of baseline) are the default to continue through 2050 absent legislative and subsequent regulatory action to establish revised allocation levels.
+12